jamessynge/TinyAlpacaServer/README.md

 *   Normalize string comparison support so that we can have fewer types of strings or more templated comparison functions.

+*   Add support for serving files from the SDcard for paths under /setup and /assets.
+Non-normalized paths should be rejected (e.g. those with `//`, `/../`, or `/./`).
+I'm planning to use Bill Greiman's SdFat library which supports long file names (127 ASCII characters).

 *   MAYBE: Support "easy" extension of the HTTP decoder to support non-standard paths (e.g. POST /setserverlocation?value=Mauna+Kea).
 This could include support for requests such as GET /static/path-to/file-on/sd-card, where all